top of page

 Previous Awardees

-RHAU Faculty of the Year
+RHAU Rural Faculty of the Year

 The Rural Health Association of Utah’s Rural Healthcare Faculty Member of the Year Award acknowledges an exceptional educator who has made a significant impact in preparing the next generation of healthcare professionals for the unique challenges and opportunities present in rural settings.
 This distinguished award celebrates the faculty member's dedication to equipping students with the knowledge, skills, and mindset necessary to excel in delivering healthcare in remote and underserved communities.
 Through innovative teaching methods, mentorship, and a deep commitment to fostering an understanding of rural healthcare dynamics, the recipient has demonstrated a remarkable ability to inspire and shape the future of rural healthcare providers.
 This accolade not only recognizes their outstanding contributions to education but also underscores their role in cultivating a workforce that can positively influence the health and well-being of rural populations.